Decide how many speakers you might need for great sound coverage.

 Covered or Screen Porch - Outdoor Speakers

 Another great option is outdoor speakers that mount to the wall, the floor, or parts of your decking.
-These are box based speakers that generally have the advantage of better base and the ability to adjust their orientation so you can point them in any direction.
-If you go to our full list of outdoor speakers you will see a host of different outdoor box marine speakers that passed our tests.
+These are box-based speakers that generally have the advantage of better bass and the ability to adjust their orientation so you can point them in any direction.
+If you go to our full list of outdoor speakers, you will see a host of different outdoor box marine speakers that passed our tests.

 Another option is something like the Sonos Move.
-One or two of these can cover a typical screened porch very well and they are weather resistant so you could leave them under an outdoor roof.
+One or two of these can cover an average-sized screened porch very well and they are weather resistant so you could leave them under an outdoor roof.
 You can run a single Move or use two for a stereo pair.
 Another great feature Sonos products have is the ability to group zones of speakers, allowing them to play the same song.
-With this feature you would actually group several Move’s together to cover a pretty large area.
-However the Move and other portable outdoor speakers require power and recharging so they are not as finished an option as in-ceiling or on the wall speakers.
+With this feature, you would actually group several Move’s together to cover a pretty large area.
+However, the Move and other portable outdoor speakers require power and recharging so they are not as finished an option as in-ceiling or on-the-wall speakers.